Cyber-Security-Club-HTU/RamadanCTF/challenges/FORENSICS/README.md

 # Structure:

 For each challenge, there's a directory.
-This directory includes dockerfile, `.env`, and the directory where the actual challenge files are.
+This directory includes dockerfile, `.env`, `info.json` file, and the directory where the actual challenge files are.
 Here's the hierarchy:
 -   challenge 1 (directory):
     -   challenge_files (directory):
         - chall_maker.py: The python script that will actually generate the challenge file.
 The flag will be the envar `FLAG`.